Water fluoridation: Occurrences

 Detail of southern Arizona.
 Areas in darker blues have groundwater with over 2 mg/L of naturally occurring fluoride.

 Fluoride naturally occurring in water can be above, at, or below recommended levels.
 Rivers and lakes generally contain fluoride levels less than 0.5 mg/L, but groundwater, particularly in volcanic or mountainous areas, can contain as much as 50 mg/L. Higher concentrations of fluorine are found in alkaline volcanic, hydrothermal, sedimentary, and other rocks derived from highly evolved magmas and hydrothermal solutions, and this fluorine dissolves into nearby water as fluoride.
 In most drinking waters, over 95% of total fluoride is the F^{−} ion, with the magnesium–fluoride complex (MgF^{+}) being the next most common.
 Because fluoride levels in water are usually controlled by the solubility of fluorite (CaF_{2}), high natural fluoride levels are associated with calcium-deficient, alkaline, and soft waters.

 Some bottled waters contain undeclared fluoride, which can be present naturally in source waters, or if water is sourced from a public supply which has been fluoridated.
-The FDA states that bottled water products labeled as de-ionized, purified, demineralized, or distilled have been treated in such a way that they contain no or only trace amounts of fluoride, unless they specifically list fluoride as an added ingredient.
+The United States Food and Drug Administration (FDA) states that bottled water products labeled as de-ionized, purified, demineralized, or distilled have been treated in such a way that they contain no or only trace amounts of fluoride, unless they specifically list fluoride as an added ingredient.